augustovictor/software-architecture-specialization/README.md

 - This process can be:
     - Synchronous: Represented by a closed arrow head;
     - Asynchronous: Represented by a line arrow head;

+#### Interpreter-based architecture

+There are some types of systems in which users can interact with it through scripts, macros or rules, that access, compose or run system features in new and dynamic ways.

+E.g.: Google spreadsheet with `=SUM(A1:A10);`

+Java programs are translated into an intermediate language that is loaded into JVM which then executes this intermediate language.

+The JVM monitors the frequency which instructions are executed.
+The ones that are executed more often are translated to machine code and executed immediately.
+On the next execution of a intermediate instruction the JVM uses `Lazy Linking` to point the program to the previous machine code translation.
+And the ones that are not executed so often are left for the interpreter of the JVM to execute.

+Interpreters support many different uses such as:
+- Scripting
+- Creation of macros
+- Enabling programs to work across different computer architectures;

+It is important to understand the role of an interpreter in a system's architecture since they can provide:
+- Programmability
+- Flexibility
+- Portability

+#### State transition systems

+Modeling the behavior of a system gives you a better understanding of how a system will transition from one state to another.

+Can help us understand how parallel processing, multithreading, or distributed computing can affect the overall state of our system.
+Do we need to wait for another process to finish its work before continuing?
+At which junction of our system will we be bottlenecked?

+#### Dataflow Systems (Pipe and Filter) architecture
+Considers the system as a series of transformation on sets of data through different types of operations.

+It is an alternative for cases where we need to manipulate datasets in different ways.

+Benefits:
+- Reusability;
+- Loosely coupling;
+- Flexibility;

+Do not use this architecture for interactive applications.

+Elements involved:
+- Data source: The origim of the data;
+- Pipes: Serve as a connectors for the streams of data being transformed;
+- Filters: Independent entities that transform data input they receive;
+    - Runs independently of other filters and only focuses on its input and output data;
+    - The first step when the filter receives input is to transform the data to certain data structure;
+- Data target: The destination of the data after passing for all pipes and filters;

+UML diagram used: Component diagram
+- Each filter has a provided interface (Where the previous component conects in order to input data) and a required interface (where it sends its output to the next component).
+- Filters are components;
+- Pipes are the provided and required interfaces;
+- Data Source and Data target are common blocks;

+The order in which the filters transform data may change the end result.

+Be aware that the excessive use of filters may slow down the performance of your system.